When determining CPD eligibility members should consider Rule 203 of the Code of Professional Conduct.

 Non-Residents of BC

-Non-Resident members of CPABC who meet and report their CPD activities to another provincial CPA Body in Canada where they hold their prime membership, or, if resident outside Canada, meet and report their CPD activities to a foreign accounting body whose requirements are compliant with the IFAC International Education Standards where they are also a member, do not need to duplicate their detailed CPD reporting.
+Non-Resident members of CPABC who meet and report their CPD activities to another provincial CPA Body in Canada where they pay their CPA Canada dues, or, if resident outside Canada, meet and report their CPD activities to a foreign accounting body whose requirements are compliant with the IFAC International Education Standards where they are also a member, do not need to duplicate their detailed CPD reporting.
 Such members only need to indicate the jurisdiction in which their membership is held on the annual CPD report.
 All other non-resident members must report their CPD, specifying verifiable and unverifiable CPD hours.

 New Members to CPABC